PJK/libcbor/doc/source/api/item_reference_counting.rst

 *libcbor* gives you with the ability to provide your own implementations of ``malloc``, ``realloc``, and ``free``.
 This can be useful if you are using a custom allocator throughout your application, or if you want to implement custom policies (e.g. tighter restrictions on the amount of allocated memory).

-In order to use this feature, *libcbor* has to be compiled with the :doc:`appropriate flags <getting_started>`.
+In order to use this feature, *libcbor* has to be compiled with the :doc:`appropriate flags </getting_started>`.
 You can verify the configuration using the ``CBOR_CUSTOM_ALLOC`` macro.
 A simple usage might be as follows:

 .. code-block:: c